 which means $\dot{M}/M$ has a linear relation with $\dot{P}/P$.
 After estimating $\dot{M}/M$ values theoretically (through the procedure that is explained in Sec. (\ref{Sec_CR_By_Compact_Binary_Systems})), we have compared the results with the observed $\dot{P}/P$ values (in the rest of this section we use $\dot{P}^{obs}/P$ notation instead of $\dot{P}/P$ for the observed period changes of compact binary systems).
 The results of the calculations are presented in Fig. (\ref{Fig_CR_All_Systems}) and table (\ref{table_CR_in_known_binary_systems}).
-Our main results are: \begin{itemize} \item According to table (\ref{table_CR_in_known_binary_systems}), observed values of $\dot{P}/P$ are of the $ 10^{-16}-10^{-17}$ ($ sec^{-1}$) order of magnitude which are almost in the same order of magnitude of the estimated $\dot{P}^{GW}/P$ values.
-Therefore, we can infer that gravitational wave emission from compact binary systems can be considered as one of the main reasons for period decay in these systems. \item In table (\ref{table_CR_in_known_binary_systems}), estimated values of $\dot{P}^{DF}/P$ are of the order of magnitude $ 10^{-24}-10^{-27}$ ($ sec^{-1}$) which are much less than the measured $\dot{P}^{obs}/P$ values.
+Our main results are: \begin{itemize} \item According to table (\ref{table_CR_in_known_binary_systems}), observed values of $\dot{P}/P$ are of the $ 10^{-16}-10^{-19}$ ($ sec^{-1}$) order of magnitude which is almost in the same order of magnitude as the estimated $\dot{P}^{GW}/P$ values.
+Therefore, we can infer that gravitational wave emission from compact binary systems can be considered as one of the main reasons for the period decay in these systems. \item In table (\ref{table_CR_in_known_binary_systems}), estimated values of $\dot{P}^{DF}/P$ are of the order of magnitude $ 10^{-24}-10^{-27}$ ($ sec^{-1}$) which are much less than the measured $\dot{P}^{obs}/P$ values.
 So, we can conclude that dynamical friction that is imposed by DM halo can not be considered as the main reason for the period change in compact binary systems.\\ \item According to the estimated $\dot{P}^{DM}/P$ values in Fig. (\ref{Fig_CR_All_Systems}), period change due to the accretion of DM particles is highly model dependent.
-Here, we only consider three DM particles models which are Neutrinos with mass in the range $ 10^{-12} - 10^{-10} (GeV.c^{-2}) $, SuperWIMPs with mass in the range $ 10^{-6} - 10^{4} (GeV.c^{-2}) $, and WIMPs with mass in the range $ 10^{-1} - 10^{5} (GeV.c^{-2}) $.
+Here, we only consider three DM particle models which are Sterile Neutrinos with mass in the range $ 10^{-9} - 10^{3} (GeV.c^{-2}) $, SuperWIMPs with mass in the range $ 10^{-6} - 10^{4} (GeV.c^{-2}) $, and WIMPs with mass in the range $ 10^{-1} - 10^{5} (GeV.c^{-2}) $.